openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 @snippet src/template_plugin.cpp plugin:transform_network

-> **NOTE**: After all these transformations, a `ngraph::Function` object cointains operations which are perfectly can be mapped to backend kernels.
+> **NOTE**: After all these transformations, a `ngraph::Function` object cointains operations which can be perfectly mapped to backend kernels.
 E.g. if backend has kernel computing `A + B` operations at once, the `TransformNetwork` function should contain a pass which fuses operations `A` and `B` into a single custom operation `A + B` which fits backend kernels set.

 ### `QueryNetwork()`

 Use the method with the `HETERO` mode, which allows to distribute network execution between different devices based on the `ngraph::Node::get_rt_info()` map, which can contain the `"affinity"` key.
 The `QueryNetwork` method analyzes operations of provided `network` and returns a list of supported operations via the InferenceEngine::QueryNetworkResult structure.
 The `QueryNetwork` firstly applies `TransformNetwork` passes to input `ngraph::Function` argument.
-After this, the transformed network contains only operations are 1:1 mapped to kernels in computational backend.
+After this, the transformed network in ideal case contains only operations are 1:1 mapped to kernels in computational backend.
 In this case, it's very easy to analyze which operations is supposed (`_backend` has a kernel for such operation or extensions for the operation is provided) and not supported (kernel is missed in `_backend`):

 1. Store original names of all operations in input `ngraph::Function`
 2. Apply `TransformNetwork` passes.
 Note, the names of operations in a transformed network can be different and we need to restore the mapping in the steps below.
 3. Construct `supported` and `unsupported` maps which contains names of original operations.
-Note, that since the inference is performed using ngraph reference backend, the decision whether the operation is supported or not is whether the latest opset contains such operation.
+Note, that since the inference is performed using ngraph reference backend, the decision whether the operation is supported or not depends on whether the latest OpenVINO opset contains such operation.
 4. `QueryNetworkResult.supportedLayersMap` contains only operations which are fully supported by `_backend`.

 @snippet src/template_plugin.cpp plugin:query_network